eth-cscs/ContainerHackathon/README.md

 ## This repository
 This area is meant for learning materials, examples, and sharing ideas about containerization of high-performance weather-simulation codes during the first Container Hackathon for Modellers between Dec.
 3 - Dec 5 2019 in Lugano, Switzerland.

+Head over to the (Wiki)[https://github.com/eth-cscs/ContainerHackathon/wiki] for further details.